Cybermals/panda3d-shader-tutorials/terrain/01-scene_setup/README.md

 # Lesson 1: Scene Setup

 In this tutorial series, I will be teaching how to write shaders that are useful for rendering terrain, including water.
+This tutorial series assumes that you have completed my tutorial series on the basics of creating shaders for Panda3D.
+If you have not already, I recommend that you complete that tutorial series first.
 Let's start by creating a new project folder and adding `main.py` with the following content:
 ```python
 from direct.showbase.ShowBase import ShowBase